jonathan1440/Get-Weather-Data/README.md

 **A brief overivew of the files involved:**
 * `usbexample1.c` allows us to access the USB cord connection the RPi to the AcuRite console.
 * `weatherstation.c` accesses the AcuRite console and retrievs the data it collects from the weather station itself.
 It outputs that data every 15 seconds.
 You can change the timer interval in the top of the file.
-* `readWeatherData.py` collects the output from `weatherstation.c`, formats it how I wanted it, and writes it to a file (one file per day) for storage.
+* `readWeatherData.py` collects the output from `weatherstation.c`, formats it how I wanted it, and writes it to a csv file (one file per day) for storage.
+Also, every midnight, it emails the previous day's file to a specified email address.
-* `forwardData.py` sends the contents of the file from a specified gmail account to a list of other emails at midnight each day.
+* `emailData.txt` stores all the parameters needed for the above email to work.
+You'll need to update this yourself with info specific to your senario.

 **My equipment:**
 1. I have the AcuRite weather station model 01536.